semaphoreci/docs/docs/guided-tour/getting-started.md

 7. In the top-right corner of your screen, click **Run the workflow**.
 8. In the pop-up screen, you can view the diff in the YAML that Semaphore will append to `.semaphore/semaphore.yml`.
 Click **Looks good, start**.
-This will push the changes to the GitHub repository and start a new workflow.
+This will push the changes to the Git repository and start a new workflow.
    ![](getting-started/commit-popup.png)